-The school sends applications for free or reduced cost meals to the student's home at the beginning of each school year.
+The school sends applications for free or reduced cost meals to the student's home at the beginning of each school year and throughout the remainder of the year.
 Applications must be complete, listing all members of the household and family income.
 Should the family income status change, assistance may be requested at any time during the school year.
 Only one application for each household is required.
 Completed applications should be returned to the school office.